Defense Finance and Accounting Service: History

-The 2005 round of Base Realignment and Closure cuts required DFAS to be completely restructured.
+The 2005 round of Base Realignment and Closure cuts required the DFAS to be completely restructured.
 Many sites were integrated into major centers.
 Since its inception, the agency has consolidated more than 300 installation-level offices into nine DFAS sites and reduced the number of systems in use from 330 to 111.
-As a result of BRAC efforts begun in FY 2006, DFAS has closed 20 sites, realigned headquarters from Arlington to Indianapolis and established a liaison location in Alexandria, Virginia.
+As a result of BRAC efforts begun in FY 2006, the DFAS has closed 20 sites, realigned headquarters from Arlington to Indianapolis and established a liaison location in Alexandria, Virginia.

 Establishing legislation

 The Chief Financial Officers Act of 1990 (31 USC 501, Pub.
 L. 101–576, title I, §101, Nov.
 15, 1990, 104 Stat.
 2838) and 10 USC 113 laid the groundwork for the Secretary of Defense to establish a more streamlined federal financial management structure.
 In late 1990, under the guidelines of the Department of Defense Directive (DoDD) 5118.5, the establishment of DFAS was announced in the Federal Register (55 FR 50179 (1990)).
 These guidelines were later codified in the Code of Federal Regulations in (32 CFR Part 352a).